EnzeXu/MultiscaleAD/README.md

    via [Paraview](#3-visualization-tools).
 Hint: the command line word document is inside the folder respectively.

-   The color file is stored inside the `screen_shot` file if you need.
+   The color file is stored inside the `figure4` file if you need.

 ###  Figure 5 – FDG, Amyloid, and Tau Dynamics